Traditional Healing

 With Lisa Lichtig and Patrick Hanaway (Accepting New Clients)

-As Mara’akame or medicine people trained and initiated in the Wixárika (Huichol) shamanic tradition we offer traditional healing and counsel to people who long for reconnection, balance and alleviation of suffering in their lives.
-This approach can be helpful when the root cause of illness goes beyond the mere physical or lifestyle factors.
+“Traditional healing sets things into motion to bring about balance.
+Traditional healing connects us to the sacredness of our lives and the world we live in which feed the roots of health and wellness.”
+Traditional Healing As Mara’akame or medicine people trained and initiated in the Wixárika (Huichol) shamanic tradition, we offer traditional healing and counsel to people who long for connection, balance and alleviation of suffering in their lives.
+This approach can be helpful when the root cause of illness goes beyond rebalances through obvious medical, physical or lifestyle modifications.
 This traditional healing is ancient yet can be of benefit and accessible to modern people of ALL faiths, religions and belief systems.
-We are also ordained to lead rituals and ceremonies that offer transformation and reconnection with ourselves, each other and the divine natural world we are part of yet so easily feel separated from.
+FullSizeRender

 To Learn More about our work – Click Here